StetHD/tarifa-book/configurations/index.md

 }
 ```

-##### project_output

-This optional attribute allows you to overwrite the web project output directory, which by default is `project/www`.

 ##### assets_path

 This optional attribute allows you to overwrite the assets directory, which contains the generated images and splashscreens.
 By default the `images` directory is used.